nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `assign c/CONTACT_INDEX t/TASK_INDEX`

 - Assigns the task at the specified `TASK_INDEX` to the contact at the specified `CONTACT_INDEX`.
-- The indices refer to the index number shown in the **displayed task list and contact list** respectively.
+- The task and contact indices refer to the index numbers shown in the **displayed task list and contact list** respectively.
 - The indices **must be a positive integer** 1, 2, 3, …​

 Examples: